Jaykul/DevOps2025/talks/CliTools/slides.md

 <!--
 Also a Go library, with Rust and Typescript implementations (yes, typage works in the browser).

+Honorable mention to [Ansible](which has usable automation for service accounts -- and can change their passwords, and manage GMSAs, unlike certain other configuration tools...

-Honorable mention to [az](https://github.com/Azure/azure-cli), which is basically a python CLI version of all the Az modules.
+Honorable mention also to [az](https://github.com/Azure/azure-cli), which is basically a python CLI version of the Az PowerShell modules, in only 13k files and 300MB.
+Which may sound like a lot, but the Az modules are 7k fies and 1.7GB...
 -->

 ---

-# B is for bat<div class="text-sm text-primary-lighter">https://github.com/sharkdp/bat</div>
+# B is for bat<span block text="sm primary-lighter">https://github.com/sharkdp/bat</span>

 A `cat` clone with syntax highlighting and git integration.
 It shows modifications with respect to the git index, can syntax highlight anything from actionscript to zig (including powershell), can show non-printable characters, can display multiple files at once, read pipeline input, pages by default, etc.